Gali411/Vehicle-Builder/README.md

   ## Installation

-  Download this project from the Github then use npm install in the command line, then use npm run start to run the application.
+  Download this project from the Github.
+After you download it, open the command line and type in npm install and npm run start to run the application.

   ## Usage

-  The vehicle will prompt you to either create a new vehicle or choose an existing one.
+  The use will be prompted to either create a new vehicle or choose an existing one.
+If you choose "Select an existing vehicle" then you choose between a premade selection of vehicles.
 If you chooose to create a new vehicle , you are then prompted to either choose a car, truck, or motorbike.
-After you choose the  characteristics of your vehicle, you can choose among different  actions or exit application
+After you choose the characteristics of your vehicle, you can choose among different actions or exit application once you're done.

   ## Contribution